 Digitally, bugs can be any fault in the design, specification, code, or requirement that creates issues and prevents tasks from running correctly.
 There are various synonyms for ‘bugs' in the web development world, such as ‘defects' or ‘faults,' ‘issues' or ‘glitches.'
 However, in the end, it doesn't matter what you call them; what matters is how you tackle them.

-Fortunately, one can deal with website bugs with the help of bug tracking tools or bug reporting tools.
-Using these tools, you can easily report, manage, track or resolve bugs.
+Fortunately, one can deal with website bugs with the help of bug-tracking tools or bug-reporting tools.
+You can easily report, manage, track or resolve bugs using these tools.

-Read on to know more about bugs, bug life cycle, how to report bugs, and what are some of the most popular bug tracking tools.
+Read on to learn more about bugs, bug life cycle, how to report bugs, and what are some of the most popular bug tracking tools.

-The tester's responsibility is to conduct thorough testing of a product or an application to find as many bugs as possible so that a quality product is ultimately delivered to the customer.
+The tester is responsible for conducting thorough testing of a product or an application to find as many bugs as possible so that a quality product is delivered to the customer.

-It is crucial to understand the bug life cycle before getting into the nits and grits of how to track and report a bug.
+Understanding the bug life cycle before getting into the nits and grits of tracking and reporting a bug is crucial.
 So, let's first get started with the Bug Life Cycle.